Ebazhanov/linkedin-skill-assessments-quizzes/vba/vba-quiz.md

 #### Q1.
 Which two sets of values are printed by this function and sub?

 ```
-Function GetVitals(ID As Long, Age As Long, ptional Weight As Long) As String
+Function GetVitals(ID As Long, Age As Long, Optional Weight As Long) As String
     GetVitals="ID=" & ID &"Age=" & Age & "Weight=" & Weight
 End Function
 Sub ShowVitals()
     Dim ID As Long, Age As Long,Weight as Long
     Debug.Print GetVitals(ID:=5,Age:=20)
-    Debug.Print GetVitals(ID:=6,Age:=25,Weight:=130
+    Debug.Print GetVitals(ID:=6,Age:=25,Weight:=130)
 End Sub
 ```